o3de/o3de.org/content/docs/userguide/rendering/disable/color-correction-node.md

 ---
-description: ' Use the Disable Color Correction node in the &ALYlong; &script-canvas;
-  editor to disable color correction parameters. '
+description: ' Use the Disable Color Correction node in the Amazon Lumberyard Script Canvas editor to disable color correction parameters. '
 title: Disable Color Correction
 ---